BBerastegui/domain-stream/README.md

 - **I found something highly confidential**

    **Report it** - please!
 You can usually figure out the owner from the bucket name or by doing some quick reconnaissance.
-Failing that contact Amazon's support teams.

 ## Contributing